sambacha/web3govern/README.md

 ### Branch / Pull-Request

+> Note: GitHub has some specific logic as to what gets given priority in the `commit` messages depending on if its a PR / Squash / etc

 ```yaml
 ## PR/Branch Up-To-Date Checker
 # Check if the branch is up to date with master when certain files are modified